decentraland/old-documentation/_posts/getting-started/2018-01-03-create-scene.md

 - You create the logic of your scene by editing the _game.ts_ file.
 - You define scene properties, like the parcels it covers or owner information, in the _scene.json_ file.

-See the _Development guide_ section for simple instructions about adding content to your scene.
+See the **Development guide** section for instructions about adding content to your scene.

 ## Publish your scene